 Fun fact: Did you know that the underwater dolphin kick is faster than any of the four swimming strokes?- Granted that you are actually good at underwaters.

-Leg exercises are a great way to boost your swimming performance and become a more well-rounded swimmer.
+Leg exercises (as with all dryland exercises) are a great way to boost your swimming performance and become a more well-rounded swimmer.
 Remember to always warm up properly before performing any dryland or strength training workout and use the correct technique for each exercise to avoid injury.

 Furthermore, I recommend focusing more on exercises that work the glutes and hamstrings instead of quad-dominant exercises, as swimmers often lack strength in these muscles.